 Because its time to change the way we learn about food and it’s role in our lives.

 For us, and for the next generation too.
 So that they don’t have to waste any precious time or years of their lives worrying or trying to figure things out the long way.

 And all starts with you and a willingness to crack open up your world for more joy and freedom.
 Trusting that it’s there, and making the leap to it, instead of low-grade living.

 And while there is never the right time, this next week, I’m going to share with you all the ways and the exact process that I took in my own journey.
 And what life looks and feels like now, on the other side.
 Honestly and openly, of course.

 What happens next in the story?
 Because you know that’s not where it ends.
-Part 3 of this series is now up, over here.
+Part 3 is coming soon.

 Have you heard?
-The #simplyreallife 10 Day Challenge has 2 more days to go!
+The #simplyreallife 10 Day Challenge is happening now!
 Join in for free and get daily healthy assignments delivered each morning.
 Join here.